MewsSystems/developers/jobs/Frontend/Readme.md

 - Semantic Structure: labels added, buttons and links were already used according to their purpose, title levels corrected.
 - Alt Text: fixed, each poster now has a unique alt.

+FINAL COMMENTS:

+- The detail page could be further decomposed into separat elements for better navigation through the code, but in such a small project, I find this unneccessary and counterproductive.
+Same could be said about the API calls.